blainehansen/votebase/README.next.md

 Votebase is a *governable server*.
 What is a governable server and why would you want one?

 A server is just a computer program that can send and receive messages, and can save data in some kind of database.
-They're used to run things like reddit, bluesky, kickstarter, etc.
+Servers are behind the operation of every website on the internet.

 Normal servers are controlled by *admins*, some users that actually run the server and have complete control of what it does: what messages it can receive, what messages it sends in response, and what data it holds.
 A server admin can delete data or change the code of the server in any way they want.

 [Many smart people]() have pointed out that since these servers often create *digital social spaces* or community tools, it would be nice if they could be controlled [by the people who use them]().
 This kind of democratic control could prevent the kind of [platform decay]() that has become common.

-But how can groups control these kinds of servers?
+But how can groups control a server?
 Servers are often complicated to update, and you would need to create some legal structure to delegate someone to make the code changes to the server you want made.